 A long time friend in the neighbourhood, Max King has been quietly working over the past few years on something more than his duties at Stussy.
 Taking advantage of his travels by scouring flea markets around the world and subsequently learning about design along the way.
-He’s now collected everything into a space he calls Cave.
+He’s now collected everything into a space he calls Cave, which now has an online component as well.
 Part gallery, part showroom, Cave is unique in Vancouver for its variety of objects: from lighting design and vintage textiles, to Japanese antiques and of course, as you’ll see, some very special rocks he’s collected on the coast.

 What is your idea of a cave and what does yours represent for you?

 A Cave is a home.
 It’s the sanctuary you retreat back to, a symbol of safety.
 It’s where you get to be your primal self, judge free.
 A vessel filled with things you need, the space that tells your story.
 A Cave is the canvas for your life.
 For me it represents that idea.
 Caves are these beautiful spaces bursting with creative expression and narratives, while also places we are still exploring and discovering.
 That is what Cave, my interiors spot is about.
 My Cave aims to promote those same values.

 We’ve always known you to be a collector of sorts, where has that mentality come from?